Embedding Space Approach to Lorentzian CFT Amplitudes and Causal Spherical Functions: Discussion

 The alternative and equivalent description would be to work with the region $M_s^{(u)}$, in the second quadrant in Fig. \ref{fig:crsym22}(a), corresponding changing (\ref{eq:scausality}) to \be \langle 0|[\phi(x_2),\phi(x_1)] [\phi(x_4),\phi(x_3)]|0\rangle\neq 0, \ee i.e., having $x_{12}$ and $x_{34}$ timelike.
-Operationally, this is simply $2\leftrightarrow 4$ exchanging, Fig \ref{fig:crsym3}(b).
-Both can be associated with a CFT Regge limit~\cite{Brower:2006ea,Cornalba:2006xm,Cornalba:2006xk,Brower:2007qh,Brower:2007xg,Cornalba:2007zb,Cornalba:2007fs,Cornalba:2008qf,Cornalba:2009ax,Costa:2012cb,Brower:2014wha,Raben:2018rbn}, e.g., with Minkowski t-channel and u-channel OPE points $T'=(0,-1)$ and $U'=(-1,0)$ labelled in Fig. \ref{fig:crsym22}(a).
+Operationally, this is simply $2\leftrightarrow 4$ exchange, Fig \ref{fig:crsym3}(b).
+Both can be associated with a CFT Regge limit~\cite{Brower:2006ea,Cornalba:2006xm,Cornalba:2006xk,Brower:2007qh,Brower:2007xg,Cornalba:2007zb,Cornalba:2007fs,Cornalba:2008qf,Cornalba:2009ax,Costa:2012cb,Brower:2014wha,Raben:2018rbn}, e.g., with Minkowski $t$-channel and $u$-channel OPE points $T'=(0,-1)$ and $U'=(-1,0)$ labelled in Fig. \ref{fig:crsym22}(a).
 Both choices allow a group theoretic interpretation.
 The third option leads to $M_s^{(s)}$, which can best be understood in a direct-channel picture.
 Group theoretically, with $w$ and $\sigma$ bounded in the range $[-1,1]$, it suggests that, in place of the principal series, the discrete series for $SO(d,2)$ is at play.
 This is a tantilazing possibility worth pursuing further.

-The consideration above can equally apply to the $t$- and $u$-channel scatterings, e.g., leading to regions $M_t^{(s)}$, $M_t^{(u)}$, etc. This is consistent with the map from the first quadrant of the $\sqrt u$-$\sqrt v$ into the whole plane~\footnote{For related discussions from a different perspective, see \cite{caron2021dispersive,qiao2022classification}.}, resulting in 16 distinct regions, labelled appropriately in Fig. \ref{fig:crsym22}.
+The consideration above can equally apply to the $t$- and $u$-channel scatterings, e.g., leading to regions $M_t^{(s)}$, $M_t^{(u)}$, etc. This is consistent with the map from the first quadrant of the $\sqrt u$-$\sqrt v$ into the whole plane~\footnote{For related discussions from a different perspective on how they are all related holonomically, see \cite{caron2021dispersive,qiao2022classification}.}, resulting in 16 distinct regions, labelled appropriately in Fig. \ref{fig:crsym22}.
 We emphasize that we have adopted (\ref{eq:scausality}) and (\ref{eq:ucausality}) in this paper as the causality conditions, associated with Minkowski $t$-channel OPE, by working with regions $M_s^{(t)}$ and $M_u^{(t)}$.
-We postpone to \cite{Agarwal:2023} a more detailed discussion on the connection to CFT Regge limits, together with their group theoretic interpretations.
+We postpone to \cite{Agarwal:2024} a more detailed discussion on the connection to CFT Regge limits, together with their group theoretic interpretations.